Mosaic-Chain/mosaic-chain/pallets/nft-staking/README.md

 - `item` is not bound to another validator
 - the nominal value of `item` is greater or equal to the minimum staking amount
 - the `item` will not expire before the minimum staking period ends
+- This stake doesn't make validator overdominant (see later)

 Effects: